s4ke/Master-Thesis/src/md/026-parallelHaskells.md

 ![Schematic illustration of `parEvalN`.
 A list of inputs is transformed by different functions in parallel.](src/img/parEvalN.pdf){#fig:parEvalN}

 There exist several different parallel Haskells already.
-As already stated in the Introduction this is the reason why we base our efforts on existing work which we wrap as backends behind a common interface so that we do not re-implement yet another parallel runtime.
+As stated in the Introduction, this is the reason why we base our efforts on existing work which we wrap as backends behind a common interface so that we do not re-implement yet another parallel runtime.
 As described earlier, we here focus on